-For over one hundred years, Australia has had laws that set a minimum rate of pay for all workers.
+For over 100 years, Australia has had laws that set a minimum rate of pay for all workers.
 This minimum rate of pay is legally enforceable.

 The minimum wage is a ‘base rate of pay’.
-It does not include any additional amounts that a worker might be entitled to such as bonuses or allowances, or penalty rates for working overtime or working shift work, weekends, or public holidays.
+It does not include any additional amounts that a worker might be entitled to such as bonuses, allowances, penalty rates for working overtime, shift work, weekends, or public holidays.

 Who gets the minimum wage?

 All workers who are over the age of 21 (not getting junior rates) and are not an apprentice or trainee (not getting apprentice or trainee rates) must be paid at least the adult minimum wage.
-Many workers will be paid more.
-Your Award will quite possibly set a higher pay rate for you.
-Check with us if you're not sure: firstname.lastname@example.org
+Many workers will be paid more depending on their Award or Enterprise Agreement.

 It is illegal for an employer to pay less than the minimum wage.
 Even if an employee agrees to be paid less, the employer cannot pay them less than the minimum wage.

 If you are paid under a Modern Award or an Enterprise Agreement, you must be paid at least this rate, but you may be paid more.
-Check your Award or Agreement or try out the pay calculator on our website or ask us for advice.
-The minimum wage increase does not apply to workers who are paid under Enterprise Agreements - your Enterprise Agreement has all the rules about your rates of pay and pay increases.
+We can help you find the right Award or Agreement minimum wage for you if you get in touch with a few details about your employment.

-There are special minimum wages for workers who are trainees or apprentices, some workers who are younger than 21 years and some workers who have a disability.
+Trainees or apprentices, junior workers (under 21) and workers with a disability will have different minimum wages.
 You can find out more about Junior and Trainee rates here.
 And you can find out about Apprentice rates here.

 How do I know if I am being paid the minimum wage?

 You can check if you are being paid at the correct rate by checking your pay slip.
 Your pay slip should clearly indicate your rate of pay, and whether you are receiving casual loading.
-If you are not receiving a pay slip, you can talk to your employer.
+Pay slips are a legal requirement.

-It is after 1 February 2021.
 Lauren is a 21 year old university student and works as a casual at a restaurant.
 She checks her pay slip and it says she is being paid $16 per hour.
 She talks to her manager, Michael, who also owns the restaurant, about it.
-He says that he cannot afford to pay her $24.80 per hour (national minimum wage plus 25% casual loading) and instead lets her have a free drink every shift to compensate.
+He says that he cannot afford to pay her $26.72 per hour (national minimum wage plus 25% casual loading) and instead lets her have a free drink every shift to compensate.

 This is not okay.
 It is illegal to pay workers less than the minimum wage and free food and drink is not a substitute for being paid properly.
 Lauren should get in touch with the Young Workers Centre to check her Award and make sure she is not supposed to be on a higher rate.